tomkreker/CS110_Final_Project/README.md

 The project was a part of a course titled *Computation: Solving Problems with Algorithms*, taken during Fall semester of 2018.

-## Motivation
-Flight fare-comparison services are extremely popular web applications, particularly among students who travel every four months to a different side of the globe.
-These students (and many others) are often interested in finding the cheapest way to get from A to B even if it requires additional stops.
-However, based on my experience, many popular services like Skyscanner are not comprehensive in their coverage of alternative routes in the name of savings.
-To stick with that example, Skyscanner presents an “Everywhere” feature showing cheap flights options from a source airport, but they do not fully use it when suggesting paths for standard searches — many times I found cheaper fares by manually iterating through the cheap options in the “Everywhere” list and looking for flights from them to my destination.
-This was the motivation behind this application, titled (unoriginally, I admit) “Under the Radar”.

 ## Data
 The application holds a database of ~3000 airports and ~36000 unique routes between them, each containing the cheapest available fare for the route.
 The airport and paths (and their accompanying visuals, featured in the cover) were retrieved from [OpenFlights](https://openflights.org/), while fare prices were generated randomly in absence of easily publicly available data, with domestic flights having a lower range of possible prices than international.
 The main purpose of this project was thus the implementation of the algorithm to solve the problem, rather than actually producing results (since I did not have the capacity to scrape real fare data).